tomaszwojcikowski/eworkers/README.md

 # eworkers
-Create pool of workers to contrain resources or delegate work to other processes.
+Create pool of workers to constrain resources or delegate work to other processes.